antoniopreucil93/turn-server-config/README.md

 ## Listening Port

 TURN listener port for UDP and TCP listeners (Default: 3478).
 Note: actually, TLS & DTLS sessions can connect to the "plain" TCP & UDP port(s), too - if allowed by configuration.

+## Min Port and Max Port

+Upper and lower bound of the UDP port range for relay.